zrythm/zrythm/PACKAGING.md

 Zrythm needs a fairly recent version of Meson to build.
 We don't know the exact version number but something around 45 and above should be fine.

-The one in Debian Stretch will not work, but the one in stretch-backports will work.
+# Included Programs

+For various reasons, Zrythm ships with some libraries/resources that could be packaged separately.
+If you wish to package them separately and make Zrythm use them, you can pass the flags found in `meson_options.txt`.

 # Docs